 Minutes were passing, and hours too.
 Yet it seemed that fifteen hours would never pass.
 We filled every moment with even gentler caresses and even more detailed stories.
 In every sense, we were getting closer.
 But the excitement, the jetlag and the emotions wore us out, and sleep caught us unprepared.

-I try to imagine us having this conversation in our hotel room and I can see you instinctively twitch.
+I try to imagine us having this conversation and I can see you instinctively twitch.
 Doubt is not sexy.
 And it is hard to see the power in fragility when time is short.
-So I stuck to my story of the strong independent woman finding her freedom.
-I guess, in the hotel room I wanted to keep the sacred aura you’d awarded me.
+So I stuck in the taxi to my story of the strong independent woman finding her freedom.
+I guess, I wanted to keep the sacred aura you’d awarded me.
 But now, more than that, I do not want you to mistake me for someone that I am not.